plone/guillotina/docs/source/installation/production.md

     }
 ```

 ## Servicing Guillotina with Ambassador/Envoy

 Working with ambassador/envoy works the same as with any other api service gateway; however,
 there are a few things you can do to improve your experience.

-First off, if you want to use internal urls to access guillotina defined services,
+First off, if you want to use internal URLs to access Guillotina defined services,
 you will need to utilize dynamically adding a header to the request in order
 for Guillotina to understand how it's being served and generate urls correctly.